-47 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (15 February 2021)
+48 Personal communication, Mr Abre Nel, Superintendent for Alfred Duma LM, uThukela DM staff (02 February 2023)

-Abstraction from the Klip River is via 2 duty KSB KWP 150-315 pumps and the 350mm diameter steel raw water rising main that conveys to the head of the works.
-A further 3 KSB ETA 125-315 pumps are available but cannot be used due to technical design issues of the pump station i.e. the constant build up of sludge in the inlet/suction that is very difficult to remove.
-These two duty pumps together can provide up to 15.3 M l /day.
-Water abstracted from the Spioenkop dam is pumped to the raw water balancing reservoir (1 M l) 8km away via a 510mm diameter steel pipe using 2 duty Mather Platt pumps and 1 booster pump (also Mather Platt).
+Abstraction from the Klip River is via 2 duty (KSB KWP 150-315) pumps and the 350mm diameter steel raw water rising main that conveys to the head of the works.
+A further 3 KSB ETA 125-315 pumps are available but cannot be used due to technical design issues of the pump station i.e. the constant build-up of sludge in the inlet/suction that is very difficult to remove.
+These two duty pumps together can provide up to 15.3 $M\ell$ /day.
+Water abstracted from the Spioenkop dam is pumped to the raw water balancing reservoir (1 $M\ell$) 8 km away via a 510 mm diameter steel pipe using 2 duty Mather Platt pumps and 1 booster pump (also Mather Platt).
 There is a functional standby available for each of these pumps.
-A 32km raw water gravity main that is of 510mm diameter (steel) transfers the raw water to the Ladysmith WTP.
-Under normal conditions, the volume of incoming raw water to the Ladysmith WTP is 34.44 M l /day, as the plant is having to produce 31 M l /day in order to keep up with the rising demand.
-This is far in excess of the rated design capacity of 23 M l /day, and can be attributed to the water losses in the reticulation and the rising water demand within Ladysmith.
+A 32 km raw water gravity main that is of 510 mm diameter (steel) transfers the raw water to the Ladysmith WTP.
+Under normal conditions, the volume of incoming raw water to the Ladysmith WTP.
+Is 34.44 $M\ell$ /day, as the plant forced to produce 31 $M\ell$ /day, and that can be attributed to the water losses in the reticulation and the rising water demand within Ladysmith.
 The uTDM maintain that water quality is still good and acceptable (Class 1 SANS 241), even though the plant is constantly operating in excess of its design capacity.
-See Table 13.57 for further details on the raw water pumps.
+See Table 13.58 for further details on the raw water pumps.